scala/scala-continuations/README.md

 The current development branch supports Scala 2.11 and 2.12 on JDK 8+.
 (Older artifacts, supporting older Scala versions, remain available on Maven Central.)

-Volunteers are needed to [add support for Scala 2.13](https://github.com/scala/scala-continuations/issues/37).
+The [support for Scala 2.13](https://github.com/scala/scala-continuations/issues/37) is work in progress.